fhdsl/AI_for_Efficient_Programming/docs/no_toc/01-intro.md

 What are the data sources for these chatbots?
 Some high-profile English-language AIs, including Google's T5 and Facebook's LLaMA, were trained on more than 15 million websites [@washingtonpost2023].
 The top sources of training data for these AI models were <https://patents.google.com/> and <https://www.wikipedia.org/> !
 :::

-## Reproducibility with AI chatbots
+## Reproducibility With AI Chatbots

-_Reproducibility_ in bioinformatics is the ability to reproduce the results of an analysis using the same data and methods.
+_Reproducibility_ in programming is the ability to reproduce the results of an analysis using the same data and methods.
 It's an important aspect of working with AI tools as well, particularly when using AI to debug or fix code.

 In order to maximize the reproducibility of your work, you should create good habits when working with any AI tool.
 This includes documenting your prompts and the intentions behind them, as well as saving the response threads generated by an AI chatbot.
 Some of the current chatbots already save your threads (particularly ChatGPT and Phind).
 At this time, Bard and the chatbots accessible via Poe do not save queries as individual threads but do keep a record of the questions and responses for some time.
 However, it is best practice to save them yourself as the saved chat threads can be reset.
 Saving them yourself also allows you to write notes about your intentions.